akirosingh/Stanford_Health_Check/README.md

 ---

-TODO: Add to google cloud to run on a schedule when my alarm clock goes off.
+TODO: Add to google cloud to run on a schedule when my alarm clock goes off

 TODO: Update negative covid test date as an optional argument